 About the program

-From 1 July 2025, households and small businesses may be eligible for around a 30% discount on the upfront cost of installing small-scale battery systems.
+The Cheaper Home Batteries Program is now available.
+Households and small businesses may be eligible for around a 30% discount on the upfront cost of installing a small-scale solar battery.
 The discount will be based on the solar battery’s usable capacity and will gradually decrease until 2030.

 info